 - Junior Sailing – Family has at least one child age 7 to 18 who has committed to sail as part of the HSC junior sailing team, or is a member of another club’s junior sailing team and wants to practice with HSC’s team.

 If you have questions about membership, just email the Membership Secretary at email@example.com.

 What boats can you sail at HSC?
 You need to own one of our seven One Design class sailboats, or a non-fleet boat as described below.

 The 5O5 is a double-handed boat that incorporates a light weight, high performance hull design with a powerful sail plan and one trapeze.

 The Flying Scot sits shallow in water and has a flat, tapered shape in the stern.
 Scots can hold up to 8 adults, but are raced with a crew of two or three and can be single-handed.

 The Interlake is a popular choice for both racing and daysailing.
-Fleet 24 is one of the largest Interlake fleets, and its members participate actively in Hoover, as well as regattas at other clubs.
+Fleet 24 is the largest Interlake fleet, and its members participate actively at Hoover, as well as at regattas at other clubs.

 The Windmill is a shorter, 2-person racing dinghy with a narrow, hard-chined planing hull that provides high performance.
 Being a non-trapeze, non-spinnaker boat makes the Windmill accessible to a wide range of sailing skills.